idahogray/blog/content/generate_goose_message.rst

 ----------

-The next step in this experiment will be to use this GOOSE message in a network packet created with scapy_ and transmit it on a network simulated using Linux Network Namespaces, as described in earlier posts.
+The next step in this experiment will be to use this GOOSE message in a network packet created with scapy_ and transmit it on a network interface using the scapy.sendp() function.

 .. _scapy: http://www.secdev.org/projects/scapy/
 .. _Wikipedia: https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One